elamont174/prismtheatre/README.md

 - As more shows are performed, the 'past/present/future' show pages would need to be updated appropriately.
 Moving forward, each show will have it's own page created for it so that it can easily be link ed from place to place, depending on what time frame is appropriate.
 The site would need to be maintained to allow this.
 The structure of the 'past shows' gallery would be altered tobe a central hub where these pages would link from.

 # Credits

-- <a href="https://www.freecodecamp.org/news/html-drop-down-menu-how-to-add-a-drop-down-list-with-the-select-element/">FreeCodeCamp</a> was used to create the dropdown menu on the home page.
+- [FreeCodeCamp](https://www.freecodecamp.org/news/html-drop-down-menu-how-to-add-a-drop-down-list-with-the-select-element/) was used to create the dropdown menu on the home page.
-- <a href="https://cloudconvert.com/webp-converter">cloudconvert</a> was used to convert images to webp files.
+- [cloudconvert](https://cloudconvert.com/webp-converter) was used to convert images to webp files.
-- <a href="https://fontawesome.com/">Font Awesome</a> was used for the social media symbols on the home page.
+- [Font Awesome](https://fontawesome.com/) was used for the social media symbols on the home page.
-- <a href="https://balsamiq.com/">Balsamiq</a> was used to create wireframes.
+- [Balsamiq](https://balsamiq.com/) was used to create wireframes.
+- [Google fonts](https://fonts.google.com/) was used for the font.
 - Andy Chick took all of the photos in the past shows gallery and the current show page - they are used with his permission.
 - Kim-louise Sparks created the posters on the current shows and future shows pages - they are used with her permission.